 Each student will work with multiple faculty members.

-This is the first year your retreat is being offered.
+This is the second year your retreat is being offered.
 Other writers retreats have been around for decades.
 How do I know the Salt Cay Writers Retreat will be as fabulous as it sounds?

 Your hosts for the Salt Cay Writers Retreat, Backspace co-founders Karen Dionne and Christopher Graham, have been organizing and directing the highly respected Backspace Writers Conferences held in New York City twice annually for the past nine years.
 You can read a sampling of what attendees and faculty have to say about the outstanding quality of Backspace events here and our first Salt Cay Writers Retreat here.